dinhminhx/Sun_Project/README.md

-## Website CRUD fullstack với Laravel và ReactJS
+## Website CRUD fullstack với Laravel và ReactJS |
+## This is the project used to assess the entrance of the Sun company summer internship

 ## Tên sản phẩm : Website quản lý thông tin nhà hàng